Ibiza vacation rentals

 The best time to stay in a vacation rental in Ibiza

 Summer is high season on Ibiza, when yachts dock at the harbor, the streets of Ibiza Town are busy with fun seekers, and the beaches are humming with activity.
 Thanks to the Mediterranean climate, extreme temperatures are uncommon, and the weather is mild year round.
-The shoulder seasons of spring and fall are more sedate than summer, crowd-wise.
+The shoulder seasons of spring and fall are more sedate than summer, crowd-wise, and easier times to book one of the area’s villas.
 In the winter it is cooler, but not chilly.
 However, some businesses may close down for the season, so expect a more low-key vibe than other times of the year.

 Dalt Vila was first settled by the Phoenicians, and later by succeeding waves of invaders.
 The city’s cobblestone streets, stone mansions, and — mostly notably — its rare, imposing 16th-century fortified walls make it an important piece of ancient history.
 It is perhaps a bit counterintuitive that this historical place is home to the small but mighty Ibiza Contemporary Art Museum.
 Modern art hangs on the walls above a glass floor that showcases archaeological artefacts.

 Nope, not that Stonehenge, although this quirky art installation takes its inspiration from that prehistoric monument in England.
 Paid for by the billionaire who founded Cirque du Soleil, this large-scale public work comprises 13 basalt columns that weigh 420 tons each, plunked atop a cliff.
 If the art doesn’t impress you, the view will.